scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 Gibbs sampling
 ''''''''''''''

-Gibbs sampling is a special case of Metropolis-Hastings (MH) that is applicable when it is possible to produce draws directly from the conditional distributions of every variable, even though it is still not possible to derive the general form of the joint posterior.
-While this approach can be superior to MH when it is applicable, the ability to derive the conditional distributions typically requires the use of a "conjugage" prior -- i.e. a prior from some specific family of distributions.
+Gibbs sampling (GS) is a special case of Metropolis-Hastings (MH) that is applicable when it is possible to produce draws directly from the conditional distributions of every variable, even though it is still not possible to derive the general form of the joint posterior.
+While this approach can be superior to random walk MH when it is applicable, the ability to derive the conditional distributions typically requires the use of a "conjugate" prior – i.e. a prior from some specific family of distributions.
 For example, above we specified a uniform distribution as the prior when sampling via MH, but that is not possible with Gibbs sampling.
 Here, we show how to implement Gibbs sampling estimation of the variance parameter, now making use of an inverse Gamma prior, and the simulation smoother introduced above.

 .. figure:: gs_samples.png
    :scale: 50%
    :align: center

-   Approximate posterior joint distribution of variance parameters, local level model, Gibbs sampling. :label:`gssamples`
+   Approximate posterior joint distribution of variance parameters, local level model, Gibbs sampling; CPI inflation. :label:`gssamples`

 .. code-block:: python

+   # Construct the model and simulation smoother
    model_ll = sm.tsa.UnobservedComponents(y, 'llevel')

-   # Construct the simulation smoother
    sim_ll = model_ll.simulation_smoother()

    # Specify the prior distributions.
-With GS, we
+With GS, we must
-   # must choose an inverse Gamma prior for each
+   # choose an inverse Gamma prior for each variance
-   # variance
    priors = [stats.invgamma(0.01, scale=0.01)] * 2

    # Storage